-- may be located within a required landscape buffer or screening area, provided that the area devoted to such a feature may not exceed 20 percent of the required area. - c.
+- b.
+Non-Plant Material Allowed in Landscape Buffer and Screening Areas.
+Fences, walls, noise attenuation barriers, sidewalks and multi-purpose paths, structures with a footprint of 100 sf or less and less than 10 feet in height, and landscape features such as decorative paving, grating, sculptures, or rock may be located within a required landscape buffer or screening area, provided that the area devoted to such a feature may not exceed 20 percent of the required area. - c.
 Ownership of Landscape Screening.
 Landscape screening located within the required 30 foot setback from the RLRT track alignment is owned by the regional transit authority.
 The landscape screening located outside the required setback from the RLRT track alignment may be located on property owned in fee by a regional transit authority, on an easement, or on private property where access entry was secured for landscape installation. - d.
 Maintenance of Landscape Screening.
-Landscape screening is required to be maintained by the regional transit authority for the life of the project.
-Maintenance of landscape screening may be reassigned to the underlying property owners pursuant to a voluntary written agreement filed with the Development Services Department and King County Record's Office or its successor agency.
+Landscape screening on land owned in fee by a regional transit authority is required to be maintained by the regional transit authority for the life of the project.
+Landscape screening within an easement or where access entry was secured for installation shall be maintained by the regional transit authority for a period of five years following installation.
+Maintenance of landscape screening in an easement or where access entry was secured shall be the responsibility of the underlying property owner after the five year maintenance period has elapsed, except that maintenance responsibility may be reassigned subject to voluntary written agreement between the underlying property owner and the regional transit authority filed with the Development Services Department and King County Record's Office or its successor agency.